danielpigott/cloudflare-cli/README.md

-    -a  --activate  Activate cloudflare after creating record (for addrecord) -f  --format    Format when printing records (csv,json or table) -t  --type      Type of record (for dns record functions) -p  --priority  Set priority when adding a record (MX or SRV) -q  --query     Comma separated filters to use when finding a record -l  --ttl       Set ttl on add or edit (120 - 86400 seconds, or 1 for auto)
+    -a  --activate  Activate cloudflare after creating record (for addrecord) -f  --format    Format when printing records (csv,json or table) -t  --type      Type of record (for dns record functions) -n  --newtype   Type of record to update to when editing a record -p  --priority  Set priority when adding a record (MX or SRV) -q  --query     Comma separated filters to use when finding a record -l  --ttl       Set ttl on add or edit (120 - 86400 seconds, or 1 for auto)